yaweige/ggfun/README.md

 Here are links to our GitHub [repository](https://github.com/yaweige/ggfun) where the code for the package is stored and to the package [website](https://yaweige.github.io/ggfun) where more information about the package is well shown.

+And the shiny app can be found under the`inst/shiny-example` folder or the system file after you installed the package.

 Installation
 ============